How to prepare your storm shelter for severe weather

-OKLAHOMA CITY, Ok.
+OKLAHOMA CITY, Okla.
 (KFOR) — As the spring threat of severe weather increases, officials are encouraging people to prepare their storm shelters in case of tornadoes.

 Though AccuWeather meteorologists expect a slow start to the peak of this spring’s severe weather season, they are warning that severe weather and tornado activity could abruptly develop.
 They also say this year could rival that of 2011, which saw one of the most active springs for severe weather on record.